 Another common cause of inaccuracy is not deleting old data.

 You will see this very frequently with digital assets.
-If the decision is made to update a spec sheet or image, and a new version is created, the old version almost never gets deleted.
+If the decision is made to update a spec sheet or image and create a new version, the old version rarely gets deleted.

-Out-of-date versions, especially of images, is like cancer to your data.
+Out-of-date versions, especially of images, are like cancer to your data.
 It will continue to grow until it’s too out of control to stop.

-The only way to solve this is to bring in departments of employees and go through each and every image for every product to determine what is the most up to date version.
+The only way to solve this is to bring in the employees’ departments and review every image for every product to determine the most up-to-date version.

-If you endure the never-ending meetings to eliminate old data and images, once you leave, the problem will only restart the second new images are introduced.
+If you endure the never-ending meetings to eliminate old data and images, once you leave, the problem will only restart when new images are introduced.

-The only way to ensure you’re keeping the most up-to-date images and data is to change the foundation you manage them on.
+The only way to ensure you’re keeping the most up-to-date images and data is to change the foundation on which you manage them.

 Different Versions of the Same Data